-“Dig A Pony” was written by John Lennon and credited to Lennon–McCartney.
+“Dig A Pony” from The Beatles’ 1970 album Let It Be, was written by John Lennon and credited to Lennon–McCartney.
 The band recorded the song on 30 January 1969, during their rooftop concert at the Apple Corps building on Savile Row in central London.

 It was written for Lennon’s soon-to-be wife Yoko Ono, and features a multitude of strange, seemingly nonsensical phrases strung together in what Lennon referred to as a Bob Dylan style of lyric.

 In author Ian MacDonald’s description, the lyrics “celebrate countercultural claims that society’s old values and taboos were dead, that life was a game and art a free-for-all, and (especially) that words meant whatever the hell one wished them to”.